commercialhaskell/stack/CONTRIBUTING.md

 * Stack's imports are listed alphabetically, including `Stack.Prelude`, where applicable.
 The module names are left aligned, with space left for `qualified` where it is absent.
-* Stack's code is sufficiently stable that explict import lists can sensibly be used.
+* Stack's code is sufficiently stable that explicit import lists can sensibly be used.
 The exception is the import of `Stack.Prelude`.
 Not all modules have comprehensive explicit import lists.
 * Short explicit import lists follow the module name.
 Longer lists start on the